-I think when you start getting into prospects who project ahead as role players or simply rotation players, having an elite skill is extremely important.
+I think when you start getting into prospects that project ahead as role players or simply rotation players, having an elite skill is extremely important.
 They are brought in to fill a role, either immediately or in the near future.
 Can they be a lockdown defender?
-A 3-point specialist?
+A three-point specialist?
 A shot blocker?
 A tenacious rebounder?

 A question we always ask is "What can he hang his hat on?"
 It is an important question to ask when you are looking at drafting a player who projects ahead as a role player.
 DeJuan Blair for instance, did one thing EXTREMELY WELL…REBOUND.
 You knew that if all else failed, DeJuan’s rebounding would still translate.
 That makes it easier to buy-in to a prospect when you are looking at potential role players in the draft.

-Q: Last one; you've gotten to see seniors Lamar Patterson and Talib Zanna live twice already this year.
+Q: Last one; you've gotten to see senior forwards Lamar Patterson and Talib Zanna live twice already this year.
 What is your general assessment of both players?
 Do you believe either has a chance to get drafted and/or play in the NBA next season?

 Lamar is the classic Pitt Panther who uses every ounce of his collegiate career to improve, improve, improve.
 His basketball IQ, feel for the game, and craftiness are plusses.
 I think people are also seeing this season that he can knock down set shots pretty well at the college level.
 Some things that hold LP back are his lack of big-time athleticism, age, and questions about his ability to create his own offense in the NBA.